 1 Introduction

 The purpose of the Global Product Classification (GPC) Development & Implementation Guide is to provide a reference document for GPC development and implementation.
-It provides an overview of GPC along with its fundamentals & principles, rules, and the relationship to GDSN.
+It provides an overview of GPC along with its fundamentals, principles, and rules.

 2 GPC Overview